Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 Typically, it's important for the results of `tcases-api -D` to be repeatable.
 So Tcases for OpenAPI uses a random number generator with a consistent definition of its initial seed value.
-By default, the random seed value is a hash of the [name](https://docs.oracle.com/javase/8/docs/api/java/io/File.html#getName--) of the file containing your OpenAPI specification.
+By default, the random seed value is a hash of the [name](https://docs.oracle.com/javase/8/docs/api/java/io/File.html#getName--) of the file containing your OpenAPI definition.

 If you need more control over the random seed, use the `-r seed` option (or, when using [Maven](http://www.cornutum.org/tcases/docs/tcases-maven-plugin/api-mojo.html), `-Drandom=seed`).
 See example below.

-But what happens when `tcases-api -D` reads the OpenAPI specification from standard input?
+But what happens when `tcases-api -D` reads the OpenAPI definition from standard input?
 In this case, no file name is given, so Tcases for OpenAPI chooses a random seed for you.
 This can be useful if you want to see the result of using different seed values.

 In any case, the random seed value used for resolution is always shown in the `tcases-api.log` file.
 See example below.